FATIGUE OR TIREDNESS

-Chronic fatigue commonly sets in after an episode of illness especially viral infections with flu-like symptoms (fever, body ache, and weakness) as has been seen post recovery from COVID.
-Other triggers may include injury (physical trauma), a psychologically disturbing event, or having undergone a hospitalization or surgery.
+Chronic fatigue commonly sets in after an episode of illness especially viral infections with flu-like symptoms (fever, body aches, and weakness) as has been seen post-recovery from COVID.
+Other triggers may include injury (physical trauma), a psychologically disturbing event, or having undergone hospitalization or surgery.
 Sometimes no trigger may be identifiable and chronic fatigue may develop gradually over many months or years due to possible chronic physical or mental stress.

 The theories so far put forward for developing chronic fatigue include abnormalities of the immune system and/or the nervous system, decreased energy metabolism in body cells, and hormonal imbalance, but none substantiated convincingly, and no specific diagnostic tests developed yet.

 WHAT TO TEST

-Often un underlying medical conditions can be the cause, and this needs to be meticulously investigated and treated.
-First thing, a general physical examination by a physician including a Blood pressure check and calculation of Body Mass Index (BMI) is recommended.
+Often an underlying medical condition can be the cause, and this needs to be meticulously investigated and treated.
+First thing, a general physical examination by a physician including a blood pressure check and calculation of Body Mass Index (BMI) is recommended.

-Lab investigations should include a Complete Blood Count, Blood Sugar, Tests for Thyroid, Liver and Kidney function, Lipid profile, Vitamin D, and Vitamin B12.
+Lab investigations should include a Complete Blood Count (CBC), Blood Sugar, Tests for Thyroid, Liver and Kidney function, Lipid profile, Vitamin D, and Vitamin B12.
 Additionally, an ECG with a Stress test (TMT- Treadmill test) is also advisable.